7 Best Private Email Services

 4. Mailfence

 Mailfence offers more than just email with calendar and file storage.
 It can be a rich companion for basic productivity.
-Simplistic user-interface, a free plan which allows users to taste its offering while providing a compelling no user data monetization and data sharing policy it is a good service for users who need an email which respects its users and provides just enough to act as a great email provider with some basic but useful office tools like storage, contacts and calendar.
+Simplistic user-interface, a free plan which allows users to taste its offering while providing a compelling no user data monetization and data sharing policy.
+It is a decent service for users who need an email which respects its users and provides enough to act as a great email provider with basic yet great office tools like storage, contacts and calendar.

-Mailfence focuses on being an email service only and it delivers very well, it has various plans to fit according to user or enterprise needs and tools like custom domain, email alias support, document, files storage, digital signatures and also a nifty short domain mf.me.
+Mailfence focuses on not being just an email service for personal use only, it has various plans to fit according to user or enterprise needs and tools like custom domain, email alias support, document, files storage, digital signatures and also a nifty short domain mf.me.
 It offers a very compelling email package.
 And provides everything what major players provide.

 Although, Mailfence doesn’t employ zero-knowledge encryption like ProtonMail or Tuta but it promises to never look at your private emails and have a long clean record in holding true to their promise.
 As for encryption of data at rest, Mailfence is currently working on it, that will make it on par with Tuta and ProtonMail.

 Mailfence like StartMail and almost all other can be accessed using web browser on desktop.
 It it also offers an open-source mobile app.
-For Linux, no native app is present but being IMAP & SMTP compliant can be accessed using Thunderbird.
+For Linux, no native app is present but being IMAP & SMTP compliant makes it possible to access inbox using Thunderbird.

 Key Features